Tudela, Misamis Occidental: American colonial era

 The present territory of Tudela was once part of the former municipality of Loculan.
 Through Act No. 951, issued by the Philippine Commission on October 21, 1903, the number of municipalities in the then-undivided Misamis province was reduced from 24 to 10, Loculan was effectively abolished after being joined with the municipality of Misamis.

 During the American occupation, the inhabitants in Loculan petitioned to be separated from Misamis and organized into two independent municipalities.
-Thus, Governor-General Francis Burton Harrison (through the efforts of Senator Jose F. Clarin) issued Executive Order (EO) No. 61 on December 28, 1920, creating the municipalities of Tudela and Clarin.
+Thus, Governor-General Francis Burton Harrison (through the efforts of Senator José F. Clarín) issued Executive Order (EO) No. 61 on December 28, 1920, creating the municipalities of Tudela and Clarin.
 Barrio Tudela became the seat of government of the municipality of Tudela.
-The organization became effective on the first day of 1921.
+The organization became effective on New Year’s Day 1921.

-The first appointed Municipal President was Primitivo Ninang and his first Vice President was Pirigrin Sengidas.
-The following councilors appointed were Pio Adecir, Simeon Fuentes, Gregorio Madula, Casimeo Rubio, Julio Maliao, Florentino Olarte, Felix Codilla, and Isidro Sol.
+The first appointed Municipal President was Primitivo Ninang and his first Vice-President was Peregrin Sengidas.
+The following councillors appointed were Pío Adecir, Simeón Fuentes, Gregorio Madula, Casimiro Rubio, Julio Maliao, Florentino Olarte, Félix Codilla, and Isidro Sol.

-The first appointed Municipal Secretary was Jose M. Castaños, known as “Secretario Municipal Interino”.
+The first appointed municipal secretary was José M. Castaños, known as “Secretario Municipal Interino”.
 The Provincial Fiscal nominated him and it was approved by Municipal Council Res.
 No. 123, series of 1923.

-Spanish Language was used in the preparation of minutes, resolutions and ordinances from 1921 up to 1928 and in the later part of 1929 during the term of Ulpiano Balazo as Municipal President.
+Spanish was used in the preparation of minutes, resolutions and ordinances from 1921 up to 1928, and in the later part of 1929 during the term of Ulpiano Balazo as municipal president.